-- (1) Drug Rescue Variant, as compared to the Drug Rescue Candidate, demonstrates, (i) equal or superior efficacy in the same or similar in vitro efficacy assay used by the original developer of the Drug Rescue Candidate to optimize its efficacy and (ii) substantial reduction of concentration dependent cardiotoxicity in our CardioSafe 3D cardiac safety assays. - (2) Drug Rescue Variant, as compared to the Drug Rescue Candidate, demonstrates substantial reduction of concentration dependent cardiotoxicity in the animal model used by the original developer of the Drug Rescue Candidate, resulting in discontinuation of the Drug Rescue Candidate.
+- (1) Drug Rescue Variant, as compared to the Drug Rescue Candidate, demonstrates, (i) equal or superior efficacy in the same or similar pre-termination in vitro efficacy assay (s) used by the original developer of the Drug Rescue Candidate to optimize its efficacy and (ii) substantial reduction of concentration dependent cardiotoxicity in our CardioSafe 3D cardiac safety assays. - (2) Drug Rescue Variant demonstrates (i) safety, determined by a substantial reduction of concentration dependent cardiotoxicity in the in vitro assay(s) and/or in vivo animal model used by the original developer, resulting in discontinuation of the Drug Rescue Candidate and (ii) efficacy, determined using the in vitro assays and/or in vivo animal model(s) used by the original developer to support the pre-termination IND application for the Drug Rescue Candidate.